tsackton/taelgarverse/docs/things/books/on-the-lost-people-of-the-forests.md

 "25 years ago, as a young student, [Gnaeus](<../../people/chardonians/gnaeus.md>) was intrigued by the stories and mysteries of the great forest, known as variously [Ainumarya](<../../gazetteer/central-highlands/ainumarya.md>) (from the original elvish name, meaning the home of the first gods, referring to the whole stretch) and more recently the surviving pieces are named the [Elderwood](<../../gazetteer/central-highlands/elderwood.md>), the [Crimson Forest](<../../gazetteer/central-highlands/crimson-forest.md>) (after the rumors that the trees ran red with the blood of the elves), and the [Forest of Dreams](<../../gazetteer/central-highlands/forest-of-dreams.md>), from south to north.

 Few tales came to [Chardon](<../../gazetteer/greater-chardon/chardonian-empire/chardon/chardon.md>) of what happened in these woods after the [Great War](<../../events/1500s/great-war.md>); in 1555 a great host of hobgoblins, trolls, cursed beasts of shadow, and other monsters, led by a conclave of dragons, defeated the Chardonians in two battles, the [Battle of Kin-Aska](<../../events/1500s/battle-of-kin-aska.md>) on the banks of the [Chasa](<../../gazetteer/major-rivers/chasa-nahadi-watershed/chasa.md>) River, and the [Battle of Shadowfire](<../../events/1500s/battle-of-shadowfire.md>), only 250 miles northeast of [Chardon](<../../gazetteer/greater-chardon/chardonian-empire/chardon/chardon.md>).
 After a hasty retreat, and much sacrifice to slow the advance, this host was defeated in a great battle only 55 miles east of [Chardon](<../../gazetteer/greater-chardon/chardonian-empire/chardon/chardon.md>), the [Battle of Metium](<../../events/1500s/battle-of-metium.md>).
-Rumors that, at great cost to themselves, many elves at fought a year's long delaying battle to weaken this host before it reached [Chardon](<../../gazetteer/greater-chardon/chardonian-empire/chardon/chardon.md>) persist, although few know the truth.
+Rumors that, at great cost to themselves, many elves had fought a year's long delaying battle to weaken this host before it reached [Chardon](<../../gazetteer/greater-chardon/chardonian-empire/chardon/chardon.md>) persist, although few know the truth.

 Since then, the [Chardonian Empire](<../../gazetteer/greater-chardon/chardonian-empire/chardonian-empire.md>) has grown as it has rebuilt, but never beyond the confluence of the [Chasa](<../../gazetteer/major-rivers/chasa-nahadi-watershed/chasa.md>) and the [Kayan](<../../gazetteer/major-rivers/chasa-nahadi-watershed/kayan.md>), and many stories and rumors persist as to what happened to [Ainumarya](<../../gazetteer/central-highlands/ainumarya.md>) and what has been rebuilt and resettled in the past 200 years.

-[Gnaeus](<../../people/chardonians/gnaeus.md>) grew up in [Arendum](<../../gazetteer/greater-chardon/chardonian-empire/chasa-river-valley/arendum.md>) and thus was draw to exploring the people of the [Crimson Forest](<../../gazetteer/central-highlands/crimson-forest.md>) and the [Elderwood](<../../gazetteer/central-highlands/elderwood.md>).
+[Gnaeus](<../../people/chardonians/gnaeus.md>) grew up in [Arendum](<../../gazetteer/greater-chardon/chardonian-empire/chasa-river-valley/arendum.md>) and thus was drawn to exploring the people of the [Crimson Forest](<../../gazetteer/central-highlands/crimson-forest.md>) and the [Elderwood](<../../gazetteer/central-highlands/elderwood.md>).
 He knew, as a child, of the [Baz'aku](<../../groups/cultures/deno-qai-tribes/elderwood-tribes/baz-aku.md>), a group of the Deno'qai who traded occasionally with [Arendum](<../../gazetteer/greater-chardon/chardonian-empire/chasa-river-valley/arendum.md>) and lived on the eaves of the [Elderwood](<../../gazetteer/central-highlands/elderwood.md>).

 As a student, then, he sought out these people, hired guides, and set off into the [Elderwood](<../../gazetteer/central-highlands/elderwood.md>) to learn what was there.